Estimated reading time: 8 minutes

 1. Korea is all about education

 Korea is constantly ranked world-best in terms of education system and the knowledge of students as studies such as the PISA and the World Top 20 Poll suggests.
-But not only that, out of all OECD countries, South Korea is the country with the highest tertiary university attainment for people between 25 and 34: 68% of Koreans have graduated a university or a similar educational institution.
+But not only that, out of all OECD Countries, South Korea is the country with the highest tertiary university attainment for people between 25 and 34: 68% of Koreans have graduated a university or a similar educational institution.
 It’s no wonder then, that education is a massive industry in this Asian tiger state and that already in high school students spend up to 16h per day in school… This country is all about them studies!

 2. South Korea has made one of the most impressive economic leaps in modern history

 Back in the late 50s, South Korea was one of the poorest countries on earth.
 With a per capita GDP of 94$ (as compared to North Korea’s 140$ back then), it was below the poverty line.
 A controversial ruler, but most of all a hard-working people, changed this rapidly.
 In only about 20 years, South Korea turned from one of the poorest to one of the richest nations on earth.
-While it should not be forgotten that this all happened under an alleged and rather inhumane dictator, this economical leap is unprecedented.
+While it should not be forgotten that this all happened under an alleged and rather inhumane dictator, this economic leap is unprecedented.

 3. There’s a widespread belief that fans in closed rooms might kill you